Advising & Registration for New Students

 - Make a list of the academic areas that interest you.

 - Make a list or mental note of the courses that were your strength in high school/secondary school.

 - Make a list or mental note of the courses that were a challenge for you in high school/secondary school.

 - If I am undecided or still unsure about my major, what can I take?
 Do you have recommendations to help me explore my options?

 - If I would like to study abroad in the future, is there anything I should keep in mind in planning what I take?

 - Keep in mind your personal strengths and weaknesses to prepare a balanced schedule.
 Think about what times you would prefer for your classes, but know that you always need to have a back-up plan should those classes be full.
 If you are a commuter, plan a schedule that takes your travel time into account.
 If you are an athlete, be sure to know when you are expected to be out of class for practice/games.
 If you will be working, be sure to allow time to get in the number of hours you need to.
 Be sure to let the faculty member working with you know whether you will need your schedule to be flexible for any of these reasons.

-Every student at RWU is assigned a faculty advisor whose job it is to help guide you in your academic planning.
+Students at RWU are assigned either an academic advisor or faculty advisor whose job it is to help guide you in your academic planning.
 They are available as a resource for you and we strongly encourage you to get to know them.
 You will be required to meet with them at least once a semester during the advisement period to discuss your registration plans before you register.
-Your faculty advisor is assigned according to your major and will be listed in Roger Central before the start of the semester.
-If you are an exploring/undecided student, you will be assigned a faculty advisor who works specifically with exploring students.
-Once you decide on a major, you will be re-assigned a faculty advisor for your newly declared major.
-Exploring students will also have the opportunity to meet with a professional advisor in the Advising Office (part of RWU’s Center for Student Academic Success) who can assist you with the process of exploring majors.
+Your advisor is assigned according to your major and will be listed in Roger Central before the start of the semester.